 Absolutely.
 Heifer International has a place on their website to ask for Honor Cards , either physical or virtual.

 In a nutshell: Y’all broke the bank.
-As we’ve grown, we’ve raised more and more money, and it’s gotten harder and harder for Pat to match donations.
-We’ve officially passed the line where he could anymore.
+As we’ve grown, we’ve raised more and more money, and it’s impossible for Pat alone to match all donations.
+In fact, we’ve officially passed the line where he could anymore.
 As failures go, this is the best one possible.

-However, we’re now big enough that other folks have stepped up in the past, so along with Pat, we actually have matching funds sometimes from other wonderful people who do this sort of thing anonymously.
+The good news is that the fundraiser is now big enough that other folks have stepped up so that we often have matching funds sometimes from other wonderful people who do this sort of thing anonymously.
 We can’t call them out, but we can say an enthusiastic “Thank you!”

 As an individual, Pat can’t match donations.
 But as an individual with a pretty decent organization behind him, he can tap into resources he never dreamed of eight years ago.